Home > Behavioral Health BAS Application

 The concentration you choose will determine which prerequisite courses you need to take.

-Mental Health and Wellness Concentration
+Mental Health and Wellness Emphasis

-Addiction Recovery Concentration
+Addiction Recovery Emphasis

-Mental Health and Wellness Concentration
+Mental Health and Wellness Emphasis

 You must complete the following required prerequisite and foundation courses before you can apply for the BAS program: